Design audits for healthcare and fintech SaaS — including AI-readiness for Claude Code, Figma Make, and Cursor.

 — not for

-Visual-design refreshes or brand work — the audit is about the object model and the measurement plan, not the surface treatment.
+Visual-design refreshes or brand work — the audit is about the object model, the measurement plan, and AI-readiness, not the surface treatment.

 Free or low-cost reads — the free pre-audit tool exists for that.
 The paid tier filters out 'free audit' requests.

-Teams that want a heuristic checklist — Nielsen's heuristics are public; the audit is strategic UX work, not a usability sweep.
+Teams that want a heuristic checklist — Nielsen's heuristics are public; the audit is strategic UX work plus a design-system review for agentic context, not a usability sweep.

 — before you book